curtys/dis2020-blockchain-auctions-api/REDAME.md

 **Before starting the server, copy .env.example as .env and fill in the TODO fields.** The provided values are defaults for Redis and Ganache.

+Install the dependencies and node modules:

+    $ npm install

-To startup the application, run
+To compile the contracts in `/contracts` run

+    $ truffle compile

+Afterwards run the server with

     $ npm start

 It's possible to startup the application stack with docker-compose:

-    $ docker-compose up -d # Starts the api server and redis
+    $ docker-compose up -d # Starts the api server, Redis and Ganache

 ### Cleanup Docker volumes